 Ireland plays a central role in the EU's Global Strategy which seeks to advance political relations, trade, development and security in all regions of the world.
 Ireland funds the EU's development programme and uses its membership of the EU to influence the direction of its overall development co-operation policies to ensure that, in line with the Sustainable Development Goals (SDGs), they deliver results and make a real difference to the lives of people in Least Developed Countries and countries facing vulnerability and fragility.

 Why we work with the EU

-The development co-operation policy of the EU is guided by the 2005 European Consensus for Development , agreed by all the member states, including Ireland.
+The development co-operation policy of the EU is guided by the new European Consensus on Development 2017, agreed by all the Member States, including Ireland.

 How we work with the EU

-Our Minister of State for Trade and Development formally engages with other EU Development Ministers twice a year at the development segment of the Foreign Affairs Council.
-We seek to influence EU polices through our participation in the following working parties where development policy and practice on key development priorities are addressed:
+Our Minister and Minister of State for Foreign Affairs formally engage with other EU Foreign and Development Ministers, for example at the EU Foreign Affairs Council.
+We seek to influence EU polices through our participation in the following working parties in Brussels where development policy and practice on key development priorities are addressed:

-- The African Caribbean Pacific (ACP) working party deals with European co-operation with African, Caribbean and Pacific states (ACP) as established by the Cotonou Agreement.
-The Cotonou Agreement is the most comprehensive partnership agreement between the European Union and developing countries.
+- The African Caribbean Pacific (ACP) Working Party deals with European co-operation with African, Caribbean and Pacific states (ACP) as established by the Cotonou Agreement.
+The Cotonou Agreement, which expires in 2020, is the most comprehensive partnership agreement between the EU and developing countries.
 The agreement provides a framework for co-operation within the pillars of development and trade as well as a political dimension and negotiations are undergoing for the new agreement which will replace this.